nais/doc/docs/nais-application/access-policy.md

 ### Outbound rules

-Inbound rules specifies what other applications your application receives traffic from. `spec.accessPolicy.outbound.rules` specifies which applications in the same cluster to open for.
+`spec.accessPolicy.outbound.rules` specifies which applications _in the same cluster_ you allow your application to send requests to.
 To open for external applications, use the field `spec.accessPolicy.outbound.external`.

 #### Send requests to other app in the same namespace